-- 207. (15.)
-THE ELIZABETHAN PERIOD Three hours A study is made of the Renaissance as it manifests itself in literature, particularly in drama. - 208.
-(16.)
-THE SEVENTEENTH CENTURY.
-Three hours The Cavalier and the religious poets, Milton and Bunyan, and the restoration authors. - 301.
-(17.)
+- FRENCH - 208.
+THE SEVENTEENTH CENTURY Three hours The Cavalier and the religious poets, Milton and Bunyan, and the restoration authors. - 301.
 THE ROMANTIC MOVEMENT Three hours History and characteristics of Romanticism.
 Emphasis upon Wordsworth, Coleridge, Byron, Shelley, and Keats. - 302.
-(18.)
-THE VICTORIAN PERIOD Three hours Survey of the period, with special attention to Tennyson, Browning, and Matthew Arnold. - 303.
-(19.)
+THE VICTORIAN PERIOD Three hours Survey of the period with special attention to Tennyson, Browning, and Matthew Arnold. - 303.
 CONTEMPORARY LITERATURE OF ENGLAND Two or three hours Fiction from 1890 to the present day.
 The work is related to continental fiction.
 Open to Seniors. - 304.
-(20.)
 CONTEMPORARY LITERATURE OF ENGLAND Two or three hours Drama and poetry since 1890 are considered in connection with continental movements and the authors representing them.
 Open to Seniors. - 305.
-(3.)
 PRINCIPLES OF LITERATURE Three hours Literature: its place in philological encyclopedia and æsthetics, its nature, its various forms, and kindred topics. - 306.
-(4.)
-ADVANCED RHETORIC Three hours Open only to those who receive special permission. - 309.
-DEBATING One or two hours Two hours of credit are given to students who take part in intercollegiate debating, and one hour to those who take part in the Broodman contest or serve as substitutes in the intercollegiate contests. - 330m.
+ADVANCED RHETORIC Three hours Open only to those who receive special permission.
+Not offered in 1934-'35. - 309.
+DEBATING One or two hours Two hours of credit are given to students who take part in intercollegiate debating, and one hour to those who take part in the Broodman contest or serve as substitutes in the intercollegiate contests. - 310.
+NINETEENTH CENTURY PROSE Three hours A study of the prose of the nineteenth century, fiction excluded.
+Not offered in 1934-'35. - 312.
+THE NOVEL Three hours A survey of the English novel from the beginning to Meredith. - 330m.
 TEACHERS' COURSE One, two, or three hours Review of English Grammar, and a study of the methods of teaching English in secondary schools.
 Prerequisite: at least seven of the courses offered in this department.